nolialsea/haxebrainfuck/README.md

 ##TODO
 - [ ] Finish the genetic algorithm
-  - [ ] Function to kill part of the population
+  - [x] Function to kill part of the population
   - [ ] Function to refill the population (using nearest best parents)
-- [ ] Rewrite the switch that reads the instructions
-  Make it a static map !
-This will allow to easily append new commands
-  Maybe a Map < String, Brainfuck ->  Void >
 - [ ] Implement missing commands (parentheses)
   This require to implement how locks are handled when the memory size changes
   If a byte is removed or added somewhere, all the locks should have their position updated